Dissolved Organic Carbon or DOC is a measurement of the amount of organic matter in water that can be passed through a filter, commonly 0.45 µm.

 Relying on grab samples leads to significant delays.
 When results come back from the lab, the information is usually of little value for process control and improving plant performance.
 The DOC procedure requires that the sample be passed through a 0.45 um filter prior to analysis.
 The test involves converting all organic carbon in a water sample to carbon dioxide (CO2) by utilizing heat and oxygen, chemical oxidants or UV radiation.
 The resultant CO2 concentration is measured with an infrared analyzer and reported as organic carbon (mg/L).
 The test takes 5-10 minutes to yield results in the lab, with continuous reagent-based on-line analyzers also available.

 Plants need a practical reagent less solution that delivers continuous information to operations personnel.
 Real Tech has the solutions to help our clients get the information they need, when they need it.
-Discover our real-time DOC analyzers here.
+Discover our real-time TOC/DOC monitoring solutions here.

 Real-time DOC monitoring solutions for drinking water.